-In addition to the vibrant, collaborative, and interdisciplinary research opportunities we offer students, we are particularly proud of our high program completion rate, our commitment to fully fund our students for up to five years, and the supportive and collegial environment fostered by our faculty, students, and staff.
+In addition to the collaborative and interdisciplinary research opportunities we offer students, we are proud of our high program completion rate, our commitment to fully fund our students for up to five years, and the supportive and collegial environment fostered by our faculty, students, and staff.

-The Rackham Graduate School and the Department of Physics will begin accepting applications for Fall 2019 admission at the beginning of September 2018.
+The Rackham Graduate School and the Department of Physics will begin accepting applications for Fall 2023 admission September 8, 2022.
 Applications will be due by 11:59 p.m.
-E.S.T. on December 15, 2018.
+E.S.T. on December 15, 2022.

 Prior to matriculation into the Physics PhD Program, applicants must have completed a bachelor's degree from an accredited U.S. college or university or an international degree equivalent to a U.S. bachelor’s degree.
 International applicants should refer to Required Academic Credentials from Non-U.S. Institutions to ensure that their educational credentials meet our graduate school's requirements.